vikingeducation/prep_basics/test-yourself-answers.md

 #### C

-An older, light weight programming language that direcly inspired the development of many other languages.
+An older, light weight programming language that directly inspired the development of many other languages.
 It's one of the lowest forms of programming language, one step removed from machine language.

+Learning C is sort of like learning Latin: if you want to start programming in a related modern language such as C++ or Java, knowing C can help you adapt more quickly to the structure and syntax.

+*Contributed by [Anonymous]*
+*Contributed by [Laura L.] (https://github.com/liveoaks)*

 #### Ruby